Different Ways To Clean Your Baby Nose

 4. Steam Clean

 Run a hot shower in the bathroom for a few minutes and allow the bathroom to become steamy.
 Sit there for a while with the baby.
-It may loosen up the congestion.
-To help the baby breath quickly, give extra fluids during the day and run a vaporizer.
+It may loosen up the chest congestion in babies.
+To help the baby breathe quickly, give extra fluids during the day and run a vaporizer.
 This way the secretions become thinner and it becomes easy for the baby to cough or sneeze.

 5. Elevate The Head Of The Mattress Or Run Cool Air Humidifier